Azure/AppService/_posts/2021-03-26-Secure resilient site with custom domain.md

 ### Alter authentication settings

-After a good coffee, try to browse to the Front Door url.
+After a good coffee, try to browse to the Front Door URL.
 In my case: https://secureweb.z01.azurefd.net.
 It appears to be working, but notice the address bar.
 It redirected you directly back to your Web App.
 To fix that you need to do a few things.
 First, update the App registration in Azure AD to allow authentication request coming from the new url.
 You can add multiple reply-urls by separating them with a space, but if you only want to allow authentication through Front Door, you can just replace it.

 ```bash
 az ad app update --id REPLACE-ME-APPID --reply-urls https://secureweb.z01.azurefd.net/.auth/login/aad/callback https://securewebapp2021.azurewebsites.net/.auth/login/aad/callback